mpflynnx/terraform-beginner-bootcamp-2023/README.md

 Depending on your OS, this file may be .bashrc or .profile or perhaps both, refer to the documentation for your operating system.

-If environmental variables are used, it is best practice to create a file called .env.example and place the variables inside this file.
-Other developers will then know they may need to update or set the variable according to there environment or security credentials.
+If environmental variables are used, it is best practice to create a file called .env.example and place the actual variable name with fake values inside this file.
+Other developers will then know they may need to update or set the variable value according to there environment or security credentials.

 ### Gitpod environmental variables[<sup>[2]</sup>](#external-references)